The Settlers and the Unhomely: Tracing the Settler Infrastructures in Eastern Taiwan Through Film History

 Orchid Island: Reflecting on the Settler Gaze

-Front image: A still from the front of a car driving on the Sacred Trees Trail along the Chushui River in Nantou, 2021.
+Front image: Still from the front of a car driving on the Sacred Trees Trail along the Chushui River in Nantou, 2021.
 Back images: Pan Lei (dir.), a scene from Song of Orchid Island (1965) shot from a boat and scenes from Typhoon (1962) shot on a train.

 As we have mentioned, Pan Lei brought shooting on location in nature to Hong Kong’s Shaw Brothers studio, inspiring other filmmakers to shoot in Taiwan.
 In fact, Pan caught the attention of the Shaw Brothers for his film Typhoon (1962), set in Taiwan’s Arithan Forest.
 In a key scene from that film, an Arithan Forest locomotive is used to propel the camera forward, capturing the unfolding landscape and immersing the audience in a sensory voyage.
 This technique echoes Pan Lei’s earlier endeavors, such as filming the Central Cross-Island Highway from a military helicopter, and the later use of other transportation means to move the camera in other outdoor shoots.
 This method—using extractive infrastructure to drive the film’s plot—also appeared in several other Chinese-language films from this period, such as The Black Forest (1964), Mist Over Dream Lake (1968), and Girl Friend (1974).
 In these stories, the male and female protagonists are often situated within natural resources and logistics infrastructure, which drives the emotional depth of the narrative.
 In Song of Orchid Island (1965), Pan Lei, having joined the Shaw Brothers studio, assembled a cast of Hong Kong stars for the production.
 The film revolves around Dr. Ho’s journey to Orchid Island in search of his father, who has dedicated himself to medical research.
 Amidst this backdrop, Dr. Ho embarks on a settler-Indigenous love affair intertwined with the tourist gaze.
 Pan, who often uses transportation to create cinematic spectacles, employs a boat as a cinematic device in this film.
 We see a settler photographer and an assistant setting up a camera on the boat to Orchid Island, and they make quite the production of arranging the shot.
 Meanwhile, Indigenous islanders peer through binoculars, establishing an intriguing exchange of gazes between the boat-mounted camera and the telephoto lens on the shore.